infinity0/msg-notes/causal-01-ordering.rst

 Detecting replays, reorders, and causal drops
 ---------------------------------------------

-To preserve causality, the system must deliver received messages (to higher application layers) in `topological order`_.
-In other words, if we receive m, but not yet delivered some p |in| pre(m), we must wait for p before delivering m.
+To preserve causality, the system must deliver received messages in `topological order`_.
+By "deliver", we mean to incorporate the message into the state of the session transcript, for subsequent operations as well as consumption by higher layers.
+"Topological order" means that, if we receive m, but not yet delivered some p |in| pre(m), we must wait for p before delivering m.
 Not doing this breaks the transitivity property of the parent references, and results in more complexity (TODO: elaborate).